nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [parse-display](https://github.com/frozenlib/parse-display) - Procedural macro to implement Display and FromStr using common settings.
 - [Derivative](https://github.com/mcarton/rust-derivative) - Set of alternative `derive` attributes for Rust.
 - [enum-as-inner](https://github.com/bluejekyll/enum-as-inner) - Macros for deriving as functions to access Enums as their inner components.
+- [Debug Plotter](https://github.com/fabianboesiger/debug-plotter) - Rust crate that provides a convenient macro to quickly plot variables.
+- [Supertype](https://github.com/zephraph/supertype) - Macro that strives to make it easier to derive a subset of a type from another type.

 ## Math